Statuses in Latin with translation. Quotes in Latin with translation

 Come with me.

-This was the name of the pocket reference book, index, guide.
+This was the name of a pocket reference book, index, guide.
 The first to give this name to his work of this nature was the New Latin poet Lotikh in 1627.

 161. Vae soli!